stevelee87/Udacity-fullstack-project2/README.md

 **Important:** I am using `Python 3.6.8`.
 Before proceeding, make sure you have a compatible version.

-1. Install the necessary Python modules below (I recommend you to create a virtual environment and install all the modules there.
-I am using _Pipenv_):
+1. Install the necessary Python modules (I recommend you to create a virtual environment and install all the modules there.
+I am using _Pipenv_).
+In order to install then, use the file `requirements.txt` in this repository and run the command line `pip  install  -r  requirements.txt`.
+It will install for you the following:
  * `Flask 1.0.2`
  * `Flask-SQLAlchemy 2.3.1`
  * `SQLAlchemy 1.3.1`